Student Employment FAQ

 If students do not opt to have their paychecks directly deposited to their bank accounts,

-paychecks are available in the Business Office, located at 109 Holmes Hall.
+paychecks are available at the cashier's window at the Business Office, located at 109 Holmes Hall.
 Please be prepared to present a picture ID for verification

 before the check will be released.